Praxis II® Test Content and Structure

 - Principles of Learning and Teaching (PLT) Tests — Measure your general pedagogical knowledge at one of four grade level ranges: Early Childhood, K–6, 5–9 and 7–12.
 These tests feature multiple-choice questions and short constructed-response prompts based on information provided in case studies.

 - Teaching Foundations Tests — Measure pedagogy in four areas: Multiple Subjects, Mathematics, English and Science.
 These tests feature multiple-choice and constructed-response questions.

 Praxis II Test Structure

 Praxis II tests are 1, 2, 2 1/2, 3 1/2 or 4 hours long and include multiple-choice questions, essay or constructed-response questions, or a combination of both question types.
 The number of questions and length of each test varies depending on the format and content.
-Review the appropriate Test at a Glance for details on test structure and length.
+Review the appropriate Study Companion for details on test structure and length.

 Tests are offered on pre-scheduled dates throughout the year.
 You may take up to four tests on a given day depending on the length of each test.
 If you are taking a test that is longer than two hours, it must be scheduled in Session 1, and you may not schedule any additional tests on that day.

 |One 2-hour test

 One 2 1/2-hour test